Welcome

 Research

-• Toward Complete Merger Identification at High Redshifts with Deep Learning : I use CNNs to identify galaxy mergers.
-I am particularly interested in how we can use CNNs to find mergers beyond obvious, major mergers of spiral galaxies.
+• Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at z~1 I use CNNs to identify galaxy mergers.
+I am particularly interested in how we can use CNNs to find mergers beyond obvious, major mergers of spiral galaxies, especially at lower stellar masses.
 This is key to understanding the role of mergers at cosmic noon, as many galaxies don't yet look like galaxies in our local universe.
 I also want to build trust in these models by relating their outputs to astrophysical properties.
+Please see my submitted paper linked in the title, and stay tuned for an updated version in November 2025.

 • Enhanced Star Formation and Black Hole Accretion Rates in Galaxy Mergers in IllustrisTNG50: I collaborated with astronomers at the CCA to investigate how mergers behave differently from nonmergers in IllustrisTNG50.
 We found mergers tended to have both excess sSFR and sBHAR.